felbit/opengl-shenanigans/README.md

 - generate the header and c files here: [https://gen.glad.sh/]()
 - download; unzip
 - move headers to include directory
-- copy glad.c to project directory
+- copy glad.c to libs directory (not needed anymore, I'll ship it now; maybe for updates)